Eric-Cashman/Systems_Health_Monitor/README.md

 ## **License**

 MIT License - This tool is free for any nonprofit, community organization, or individual to use, modify, and distribute.
-Built to serve communities.

 ---

 ## **Author**